codecademy-engineering/intermediate-go-training-2023/1_Basic_server/instructions.md

 Copy the template below into that main.go file.

-Fill out the template in order to create a server that returns json containing a key of "status", a value of "I'm a teapot", and a status code set to 418.
+Fill out the template in order to create a server that returns json containing a key of "Status" (note the capital 'S' letter), a value of "I'm a teapot", and a status code set to 418.

 ## Template

 ```go
 // declare a package